-4.51 A wide range of organisations and individuals were informed of the consultation and invited to comment on the draft local plan via email, post, article in the local newspaper, via social media such as twitter posts and the display of an electronic banner on screens in the Belle Vue Square council office reception and at Skipton Town Hall during the consultation.
+4.51 A wide range of organisations and individuals were informed of the consultation and invited to comment on the draft local plan via email, post, article in the local newspaper, via social media such as twitter posts and the display of an electronic banner on screens in the Belle

+Vue Square council office reception and at Skipton Town Hall during the consultation.
 All organisations and individuals registered on the Local Plan consultation database as at 19th June 2017 were invited to comment on the draft Local Plan.

 - 4.52 Representations were invited using the variety of different methods set out at 3.9 of this document.
-Individuals and organisations registered on the Local Plan consultation database, at that time were informed of the consultation via email. - 4.53 A drop in event in Skipton was also organised on 3RD July 2017 between 2 -6pm.
+Individuals and organisations registered on the Local Plan consultation database, at that time were informed of the consultation via email. - 4.53 A drop in event in Skipton was also organised on 3rd July 2017 between 2 -6pm.
 Members of The Planning Policy Team were available at this event to discuss any aspect of the draft local plan. - 4.54 Consultees were invited to submit comments using the Council's feedback/comments form.
 This form was available on the Council's New Local Plan webpage, at council offices, in libraries and at the drop in surgery.

 - 4.55 A total of 237 individual respondents provided 942 comments.
-Respondents include local residents, local businesses, parish councils, statutory bodies, voluntary organisation, local interest groups and the development industry. - 4.56 The policy response papers relating to consultation on the draft pre-publication Craven Local Plan have been published on the Council's website, prior to formal consultation on the Publication draft Local Plan, starting on the 2nd January 2018.
-These policy response papers can be viewed here.
+Respondents include local residents, local businesses, parish councils, statutory bodies, voluntary organisation, local interest groups and the development industry. - 4.56 The policy response papers relating to consultation on the draft pre-publication Craven Local Plan were published on the Council's website, prior to the public representation period of the Publication draft Local Plan, which started on the 2nd January 2018.
+These policy response papers can be viewed here. - 4.57 However the main issues arising from the representations are summarised as follows:- a) A higher OAN figure was argued for by some representations.
+The case for a higher figure was mainly based on the need for the OAN to reflect the government's policy to provide more housing opportunities for newly forming households in the young adult population; and by amending when the SHMA's uplift for affordable housing takes place within the OAN calculation.